vistadataproject/documents/README.md

 ## Features

 __VISTA Data Project is a completely new, purely data-centric approach to managing VISTA's data__.
-A data-centric approach __*comprehensively exposes all the data, which exposes the fact that VISTA has a data model*__ - which up to this point has not been realized nor taken advantage of.
+A data-centric approach __comprehensively exposes all the data, which exposes the fact that VISTA has a data model*__ ... and up to this point this has not been realized nor taken advantage of.

-*The new and unique features for VISTA Data management that a Master VISTA Data Model (MVDM) will provide:*
+*The new and unique features for VISTA Data management that a Master VISTA Data Model (MVDM) will provide include:*

 Feature | Details
 ---|---